-Output Definitions Output Spare Description Spare outputs are activated through the part program.
+Output Description Spare Spare outputs are activated through the part program.
 If a Spare output is located in the part, the control will turn on the out put as directed.
 The Spare outputs may be used by use of specific EIA "O" and "M" codes indicating the output number and function.
 Refer to Appendix A in the operator's manual for a complete description of these commands.

-Oxygen Enable The Oxygen Enable Output is used to enable the oxygen circuit prior to the Oxygen Start Output to begin the cut.
-Oxygen Start This output is used to enable the cutting oxygen in oxy fuel mode This output can also be used to activate a marking device.
-Preheat This output is used to enable the high preheat gas when cutting in oxy fuel mode.
+The Oxygen Enable Output is used to enable the oxygen circuit prior to the Oxygen Start Output to begin the cut.

+Oxygen Start This output is used to enable the cutting oxygen in oxy fuel mode oxy fuel mode.
 It is activated for the "High Preheat Time" when initiating a cut.
-Plasma Enable The Plasma Enable Output is used to enable the oxygen circuit prior to the Plasma Start Output to begin the cut.